-In developing the most recent AncestryDNA ethnicity reference panel, we began with a candidate set of close to 97,000 samples.
+In developing the most recent AncestryDNA ethnicity reference panel, we began with a candidate set of close to 125,000 samples.
 First, we examined over 1,000 samples from 52 worldwide populations from a public project called the Human Genome Diversity Project (HGDP) (Cann et al. 2002; Cavalli-Sforza 2005), over 1,800 samples from 20 populations from the 1000 Genomes Project (McVean et al., 2012), and over 900 samples from 91 populations from the Human Origins dataset (Lazaridis et al. Nature 2014).
 Second, we examined samples from a proprietary AncestryDNA reference collection as well as AncestryDNA samples from customers who had previously consented to research.
 Most of the candidates were selected from the last two groups only after their family trees confirmed that they had a long family history in a particular region or within a particular group.
-A small number of candidates were selected without a deep family trees for HGDP, Human Origins, and 1000 Genomes Project samples, these datasets were explicitly designed to sample a large set of distinct population groups representing a global picture of human genetic variation.
+A small number of candidates were selected without a deep family tree, but these passed the rigorous vetting process outlined below.
+Although it was not possible to confirm family trees for HGDP, Human Origins, and 1000 Genomes Project samples, these datasets were explicitly designed to sample a large set of distinct population groups representing a global picture of human genetic variation.